BartMassey/advent-of-code-2016/day22/README.md

 left of the goal data (dodging a wall), another 33 * 5 steps to move the goal data left to just before the target, and one more step to put it in place.
 Hooray really simple sliding tile puzzle.

-I really should do the A\* search as well, but for now I'll just declare victory.
+I went back the next day and constructed the A\* search.
+27ms.

 ---